absurdworlds/awlib/README.md

-hrengin
+hengine
 =======

 ## What is this?  ##

-This is the core of hrengin game engine.
-What does ‘hrengin’ mean?
-It was a funny accident.
+This is the core of hengine, which stands for ‘Hedede's engine’.

 Current version: hrengin A (1.0/1000)